SEO For Ecommerce Websites: Tips For Every Business Stage

 - Make sure that while your website is under development, it’s not available for search engines indexing.
 To do this on WordPress, you simply need to put a tick here: Settings->Reading->Search Engine Visibility.
 Don’t forget to remove it to make your store visible to search engines when it’s ready!

-- Check how your 404 page looks like.
+- Check what your 404 page looks like.

-Ecommerce SEO on the development stage of your website
+Ecommerce SEO at the development stage of your website

 - Disorient search engines – they won’t be able to reach and scan these well-hidden pages, so you won’t get as high rankings as you could have;